Steps To Apply

 - Standardized test: We may request that you retake a standardized test

 - Writing sample: We may request a paper that you have written within the last year that represents your best writing ability.
-If you do not have a recent paper, you may choose one of our essay topics.
+If you do not have a recent paper, you may choose one of our essay topics, provided upon request.
 We only need one copy; however, we recommend that you retain a copy of everything you send to us for your own records.